 Therefore, it’s crucial to hire a website development company with strong expertise in Magento e-commerce and migrating to Magento 2 in particular.
 With over 8-year of experience in both Magento 1 and 2 development, Tigren can guarantee your site migration success.
 It’s our pleasure and happiness to “makeover” a wide range of Magento 1 websites and makes our clients satisfied with the new Magento 2 stores.

 For example, you were using Shop by brand extension for Magento 1 from Provider A. You should check whether Provider A offers a similar plugin for Magento 2 or not.
-This should be done before you search and compare Shop by brand extension for Magento 2 from other providers.
+Before you search and compare Shop by brand extension for Magento 2 from other providers, this should be done before you search.

 With this advice, we can know how to configure and manage the new Magento 2 extensions easier.
 In general, the extension providers will develop their new Magento 2 extensions based on the old ones.
 As a result, their M1 and M2 modules often deliver the same functions, workflow, and configurations.

-Another benefit from this tip is we can enjoy a discount from the module provider by continuing to use their products.
+Another benefit from this tip is that we can enjoy a discount from the module provider by using their products.
 For the expensive Magento 2 plugins, this discount is immensely valuable.